Cleeng/mediastore-sdk/README.md

 ## Features

-This ultimate checkout applications is implemented as an full flow for a user, with payment by card (with Adyen).
+This ultimate checkout application is implemented as a full flow for a user, with payment by card (with Adyen).
 This payment method can be replaced by others.
-Our checkout flow contains from 3 main blocks:
+Our checkout flow contains 3 main blocks:

-1. Authentication - login form, registration form (with consents approval) and ablitity to reset a password
+1. Authentication - login form, the registration form (with consents approval) and ability to reset a password
-2. Offer display - offer details display with information about trial, coupon codes application and price breakdown
+2. Offer/Product display - offer details display with information about the trial, coupon codes application and price breakdown
 3. Payment - dynamically loaded payment methods with Adyen integration (as an example payment integration) and thank you page after successful offer purchase

 ### Architecture overview